UplandsDynamic/VideoTagger/VideoTagger/README.rst

 - Wait for the video to begin playing.
 The video should open in MPV player.

-- A video session ID will appear in the main application window.
-The needs to be selected by a single click/tap.
-Once selected, it will be highlighted.
-It is important to ensure that the session you wish to control is selected.
-Multiple streams may be controlled by selecting the appropriate ID before using the control bar to control the selected session.
+- A video session ID will appear in the main application window, which may be selected by a click.

 - The video may be controlled via the application's control bar: